merobi-hub/check-copyright/README.md

 ## To use:

-Run the script with the file extension and project author as arguments:
+Run the script with the year (or range of years), file extension, and project author as arguments:

-`python3 check_files.py py Marquez`
+`python3 check_files.py 2018-2022 py Marquez`